 - MEDD_V 421 (Foundations of Medical Practice III)

-- MEDD_V 422 (Transition into Clinical Education), and
+- MEDD_V 422 (Foundation of Medical Practice IV and Transition into Clinical Education), and

 - MEDD_V 429 (Flexible Enhanced Learning II)